 These devices detect the presence of humans and animals by mapping a heat signature.

-Although many monocular models are available, it may be hard for you to narrow down to the one that is right for you.
+Many monocular models are available on the market, making it hard for you to narrow down to the one that is right for you.

-This guide lists the key factors that should affect your choice and help you find a monocular that fits your need.
+This guide lists the key factors that should affect your choice and help you find a monocular that fits your needs.

 The most important factor to consider when buying a thermal monocular is its intended use.

-Do you intend to use the device for nighttime hunting of hog or coyote or other animals?
+Do you intend to use the device for nighttime (hog or other animals) hunting?

 Is the monocular intended for scanning the premises of your home to ensure security?